d3ad0x1/Write-ups/W1seGuy.md

 ---

-## Notes
+# Notes

 - XOR encryption becomes weak when plaintext is predictable
 - Repeating XOR keys are vulnerable to known-plaintext attacks
 - Small XOR keys can be brute-forced easily
 - The target IP changes every time the machine is started
+- Generated keys differ per connection
-- The generated key and second flag are unique per session
+- The second flag changes depending on the active machine/session